-You don’t need extensive HTML experience to prototype your ideas, and you don’t have to be a programmer either.
-And even if it takes you five minutes to wireframe an idea, it may take you hours of seemingly endless iterations to properly communicate what can’t be captured in flat annotations.
+Using wireframes is a common method of prototyping, but it may not be the most efficient method.
+Even if it takes you only five minutes to wireframe an idea, it may take you hours of seemingly endless iterations to properly communicate what can’t be captured in flat annotations.

-Any other excuses?
-No?
-Great, then jump into prototyping with Nathan Curtis.
-Because he’s heard it all before and knows first-hand that prototypes can drive positive conversations and effective designs.
+There’s a better way.
+Jump into prototyping with Nathan Curtis.
+He’s heard it all before and knows first-hand that prototypes can drive positive conversations and effective designs.

 See the toolkits you can use for building prototypes fast, learn the techniques for sketching remotely with teammates, and establish a higher level of understanding when communicating with your teams and clients.